Powerful Knockoffs via Minimizing Reconstructability: The reconstruction effect reduces knockoffs' power

 Our main result for equicorrelated Gaussian designs and single-index response models largely follows from the intuition that as $p \to \infty$, there will often be a very large number of subsets $J$ such that $\sum_{j \in J} \beta_j \approx 0$, unless $\beta$ has very special structure.
 Theorem \ref{thm::generalreconstruction} tells us that when $\Sigma$ is equicorrelated, the presence of many such $J$ will dramatically reduce the power of knockoffs unless the feature statistic function $w$ encodes specific information about each of the signs of the non-null coefficients.
 To exclude this case, we impose a mild condition on $w$ which prevents it from treating any of the features of $X$ differently based on their position, and therefore prevents $w$ from incorporating different a priori information about features with positive and negative signs.
 In particular, we define a knockoff feature statistic function $w$ to be \textit{permutation invariant} if and only if for any permutation $\sigma : [p] \to [p]$,

-Note almost all feature statistics in the knockoffs literature, including those derived from lasso coefficients and even neural networks, satisfy this property.\footnote{Since some feature statistics are randomized functions, our proofs also allow for equation (\ref{eq::defperminv}) to hold in distribution conditional on the data.} To quickly define notation, we denote the average power by:
+Since some feature statistics are randomized functions, our proofs also allow for equation (\ref{eq::defperminv}) to hold in distribution conditional on the data.
+Note almost all feature statistics in the knockoffs literature, including those derived from lasso coefficients and even neural networks, satisfy this property.
+To quickly define notation, we denote the average power by:

 where the expectation above is over the data for a fixed feature statistic function $w$ and a fixed vector of coefficients $\beta$.
 As a reminder, $\hat S$ is the set of selected features.

 \begin{theorem} Let $X$ be an equicorrelated Gaussian design with correlation $\rho \ge 0.5$.
 Assume we can represent $Y = f(X\beta + \zeta, U)$ for $\zeta \sim \mathcal{N}(0, \sigma_0^2)$ and $U \sim \mathrm{Unif}(0, 1)$ independent of the data.
 Let $\mathcal{W}$ be the class of all permutation invariant feature statistic functions and suppose we aim to control the FDR at level $q \le 0.1$ using SDP knockoffs.